Reflection-Groups-Network/Reflection-Groups-Network.github.io/about-rgn/index.md

 Reflection groups and Coxeter groups can be approached from algebraic, geometric, topological and combinatorial perspectives.
 They are deeply intertwined with a wide range of natural algebraic, combinatorial and geometric structures and play a central role across many areas of mathematics.
 Instances of the appearence of reflection groups include:
-- symmetry groups of regular and abstract polytopes,
+- *Weyl groups in Lie theory, representation theory and Cluster algebras via root systems*,
-- Weyl groups in Lie theory, representation theory and Cluster algebras via root systems,
+- *symmetry groups of regular and abstract polytopes*,
-- (quotients of) Artin--Tits (braid) groups,
+- *discrete reflection groups*,
-- discrete reflection groups on quadratic spaces,
+- (quotients of) *Artin--Tits (braid) groups*,
-- examples of non-positively curved (CAT(0)) groups, and
+- examples of *non-positively curved (CAT(0)) groups*,
-- arithmetic reflection groups defined over number fields.
+- *arithmetic reflection groups* defined over number fields.
 - abstractly defined cousins with similar presentations, e.g. Dyer groups

 Understanding the properties of these groups, whether finite or infinite, is often key to understanding the structures built upon them.